stat4701-edav-gps/presentation/stats.md

 #Point based analysis
-347 million latitude and longitude points is perhaps too complex for this anlaysis But, we can take a random sample
+347 million latitude and longitude points is perhaps too complex for this anlaysis.
+But, we can take a random sample
 Big Query random sample code